-If you are pushing/pulling a load straight up, then the actuator you are looking to buy should be the same force rating as your weight.
-I would recommend using a bit of a cushion and going with a higher rated actuator than your load, just to be on the safe side.
-For example, in Fig.1, if your load is 50 lbs then the force rating (F) of the actuator should be greater than or equal to 50lbf.
+If you are pushing/pulling a load straight up, then the actuator you are looking to buy should be the same force rating as your required weight.
+However, you should always have room for manoeuvre and go with a higher rated actuator than your load to be on the safe side.
+For example in the below picture, if your load is 50 lbs then the force rating (F) of the actuator should be greater than or equal to 50lbf

 When the load and the actuator need to be mounted at an angle, the means to calculate an actuator’s push/pull force changes quite significantly.
-As the actuator will be pushing at an angle, it would most likely be needing more force than the actual load to lift it.
+As the actuator will be pushing at an angle, in most cases it will need a higher force than the actual load to lift it.

 The above figure perfectly demonstrates the factors to consider when calculating force for an angled mount.
-For example: if your load is 50 lbs and it is mounted at a 45° angle (θ) to the ground then you need to make sure that the force perpendicular to the load (F sin θ, in this case) is greater than or equal to 50 lbs.
+For example: if your load is 50 lbs and it is mounted at a 45° angle (θ) to the ground, you then need to make sure that the force perpendicular to the load (F sin θ, in this case) is greater than or equal to 50 lbs.

 Alternatively, if you are planning to push the load sideways and would like to push it at an angle of 60°, it is the same equation but altered to account for direction you are pushing your application’s load – see the below image.

-So, to sum up, in each case you would be using the equation that is perpendicular to the load to calculate the required force rating of your actuator, ensuring you are never undercutting the amount you will need.
-It is a simple step but can help save you a lot of time when selecting the right force actuator.
+To sum up, the equations mentioned in this article represent each scenario whereby your linear actuator’s mounting is perpendicular to the load.
+Use these calculations to determine the required force rating of your actuator, ensuring you are never undercutting the amount you will need.
+It is a simple step but can help save you a lot of time when selecting the right force actuator!

 We hope this article helped you today on how to choose a linear actuator that contains the appropriate force requirements.
 However, if you do require further assistance on selecting the right electric linear actuator for your application, give us a call at 1-800-676-6123, or email us at email@example.com.